thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 ## Working with Singletons

 A Singleton is a single instance of a constructor, that is used in every occasion throughout the application's lifetime.
 The singleton pattern requires a method for easily fetching that single instance and dictates a few other details that are beyond our scope here.
 Singletons are particularly useful for core components of our Application, Models, Controllers, Views, Routers, these are components that we need to instantiate once per runtime.
-Inher will attach the `getInstance()` method to every constructor that inherits using `extend()`.
+Cip will create a Singleton Constructor with `extendSingleton()`.
+This explicit statement allows for better clarity and will hopefully save you from some common pitfalls.

 {% highlight javascript %}
 var Model = require('./base.model');

-var UserModel = Model.extend();
+var UserModel = Model.extendSingleton();

 /* ... */